kanzakiy/LABS/README.txt

 You need BLAS & UMFPACK libraries installed.

-Then, to make a simulation, following steps are required.
+Then, to make a simulation, following steps need be followed.

 (1) Specify parameters in LABS.f90, Module_Globals.f90 and Parameters_IN.txt
     (a) Specify directory where output is stored in line 40 of LABS.f90.